Helen Farnsworth Mears: Early years

-Mears was born December 21, 1872, in Oshkosh, Wisconsin, daughter of John Hall Mears and Elizabeth Farnsworth Mears (pen names "Nellie Wildwood" and "Ianthe", called the first Wisconsin woman poet) and youngest sister to Louise and Mary Mears.
+Mears was born December 21, 1872, in Oshkosh, Wisconsin.
+She was the youngest daughter of John Hall Mears and Elizabeth Farnsworth Mears, a poet who wrote under the pen names "Nellie Wildwood" and "Ianthe," who was called the first Wisconsin woman poet.
+Mears's sisters were illustrator Louise Mears Fargo and writer Mary Mears.

 Mears studied at the State Normal School in Oshkosh, and art in New York City.
 In New York, she studied under Augustus Saint Gaudens for two years and worked as his assistant before heading to Paris in 1895 to continue working with Denys Puech (sometimes Puesch), Alexandre Charpentier, and Frederick MacMonnies.

 Career

 Her first success, before any formal art training, was "Genius of Wisconsin", a work commissioned by the State of Wisconsin when she was just 21.
 The work was exhibited in the Wisconsin Building at the World's Columbian Exposition in 1893.
 The 9 ft marble sculpture was executed by the Piccirilli Brothers.
 It is now housed in the Wisconsin State Capitol.
 Both she and sculptor Jean Pond Miner were named "artists in residence" at the Wisconsin Building, and that is where she created The Genius of Wisconsin, while Miner produced Forward.

 Mears was one of a group of women sculptors christened the "White Rabbits" who worked under Lorado Taft producing sculpture for the World Columbian Exposition.

-In 1907, Mears, and her sister, writer Mary Mears, were the first colonists at MacDowell Colony.
+In 1907, Mears and her sister, writer Mary Mears, were among the first artists in residence at MacDowell Colony.